Litchfield Hills Amateur Astronomy Club

 • Astronomy 002 – how the sky works, part 2

-• Astro-imaging – how amateurs make images, with examples
+• Astro-imaging – how amateurs make images, with examples (we update this talk and present it in November)

 • Solar system —